 Burden on respondents amounted to 7170 person-hours.
 Costs and burden cover the specific STS requirements only.

-To reduce respondent’s burden the survey is carried out mainly in an electronic way (via email).
-Respondents have the possibility to return the questionnaires in any form that is convenient for them (via email, mail, fax, telephone).
+To reduce respondent’s burden the survey is carried out mainly in an electronic way (via an online reporting application).
 With collecting data just from a sample of enterprises the burden for the sector as a whole can be reduced.
 Where possible, data from regulatory authority are used to avoid multiple data collection from the enterprises.

 17.1.
 Data revision - policy